What Does “Defacto Relationship” Mean in a Partner Visa?

 • Limited Joint Financial Records: Couples who have not merged their finances may struggle to show evidence of shared financial responsibilities.
 This is particularly common for younger couples or those who prefer to keep separate accounts.

 • Difficulty in Providing Cohabitation Evidence: Some couples may not have lived together continuously due to work, study, or visa restrictions, which can make it challenging to prove cohabitation.
 In such cases, applicants need to present alternative evidence, like regular travel records or correspondence that shows ongoing contact.
+See our article on long distance relationships and partner visas.

 • Lack of Social Recognition: Proving social recognition of the relationship can be challenging, especially for private couples or those who haven’t disclosed their relationship widely to friends and family.
 Additionally, couples from cultural backgrounds where defacto relationships are less common may find it harder to secure supporting statements from family or community members.